omerio/knockout-app/docs/DOCS.md

 Each table row represents a `Customer` and has an action column with the ability to edit or delete the row.
 When the user selects a row, additional details for the selected `Customer` object are shown underneath.

-Here the user can edit the bio and services for a particular customer.
+Here, the user can edit the bio and services for a particular customer.
 The `Customer` has a collection of `Service` objects, the `Service` objects are displayed using the `service-credits` component.

-# Loading Initial Data
+## Loading Initial Data

 Many of the existing Knockout examples use hardcoded JSON data for the View Model, so the question that immediately comes to mind, how can we load the initial View Model from the server using AJAX?

-The document onload function creates an instance of the View Model (`CustomerAdmin`) and binds it to the container `div` which is initially hidden to avoid showing the HTML markup before Knockout bindings are initialized.
+In our example the document onload function creates an instance of the View Model (`CustomerAdmin`) and binds it to the container `div` which is initially hidden to avoid showing the HTML markup before Knockout bindings are initialized.

 ````js
 $(function () {